Wizkid116/Virt-install/README.md

 Joking aside, I do want to make this script the best it can be to the best of my abilities.
 As of the time of writing, I ideally want the script to not exceed 100 SLOC, with the exception of adding support for other distros.

 ## Things left to do
-1. Automatically detect what init system the user is running, to add support for other init systems like OpenRC, Runit, etc.
-2. Clean up the code and fix any bugs.
+1. Clean up the code and fix any bugs.
-3. Add support for even more distros, like RedHat, OpenSuse, Nixos, Void, Gentoo, etc.
+2. Add support for even more distros.